Live AI Ethics Training

 June 27, 2026

-A full-day intensive on AI risk, professional responsibility, and practical compliance — led by the attorney who documented 1,356 AI hallucination cases from real court proceedings.
+A full-day intensive on AI risk, professional responsibility, and practical compliance — led by the advisor who built the largest public database of attorney AI sanctions — 1,356 documented cases from real court proceedings.

 Venue details sent by email after registration · Limited seats